Ailihamu/Disaster_Response_Project/README.md

 5. /app/templates/go.html - HTML file creating the function in the web app for classifying new messages in categories.

 I used both markdown cells and # in the code to help walk through the processes of individual steps.

+## Results<a name="results"></a>
+A flask web app dash board can be run on the local host, which can show basic visulization of the training data and disaster response message filter.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>